-1⁄2 credit; semester course This course would provide an in-depth introduction to the tools and processes in the woodshop.
+This course would provide an in-depth introduction to the tools and processes in the woodshop.
 From designing and selection of materials to construction and finishing, emphasis will be placed on craftsmanship, safe use of materials and tools, and group work.
 Woodworking projects enhance students' spatial reasoning skills, teach complex problem solving, and help put their academic subjects, such as geometry and physics, into real life context.
 Hands on design classes help students gain confidence as real world problem solvers, teach perseverance, patience, and attention building skills, and instill pride of accomplishment and self-esteem through the processes of designing and making.

-W Sculpture Grades 10, 11, 12
+GC Sustainability in 3D Grades 10, 11, 12

-1⁄2 credit; semester course Create beyond the confines of the two dimensional world and allow your art to function in 3 dimensions.
+Create beyond the confines of the two dimensional world and allow your art to function in 3 dimensions.
 Design, experiment and craft three-dimensional objects with a range of materials such as plaster, metal, wood, wire and found objects.
 This introductory course supports STEM objectives, enhances students' understanding and manipulation of space, emphasizes problem-solving, structural and spatial reasoning, and provides training in the fundamental processes and conceptual development of sculpture.